ericoporto/ags-manual-wiki/GeneralSettings.md

     larger save game files, but it will mean that you can use a save game thumbnails GUI to make the save/load interface more professional.

+There used to be an option for Save Game integration with Windows Vista, it was called **Enhanced save games**.
+Since this was removed in later versions of Windows, this option has been removed.

 ## Sound